slonigiraf/whitepaper/slonigiraf/ENG.md

 ## System Software Architecture

-The proposed system, Slonigiraf, is composed of two interconnected components: [SLON](https://github.com/slonigiraf/whitepaper/blob/main/slon/ENG.md), which functions as a reputation system, and [GIRAF](https://github.com/slonigiraf/whitepaper/blob/main/giraf/ENG.md), which serves as a lobbying and legislation system.
-Both systems are implemented as distinct blockchains that are linked together through a relay chain.
-This design allows for the deployment of multiple SLON and GIRAF modules, enabling the system to handle a large scale of users and meet the diverse needs of the population.
-The GIRAF component is used to facilitate consensus on the types of skills that are necessary for education and the methods for teaching them.
-The term "SLON" is used both as the name of a Slonigiraf cryptocurrency and as the name of the module that stores information about recommendation letters.
+The proposed system, Slonigiraf, is based on the principles of the Polkadot blockchain platform.
+It consists of two interconnected components: [SLON](https://github.com/slonigiraf/whitepaper/blob/main/slon/ENG.md), a reputation system, and [GIRAF](https://github.com/slonigiraf/whitepaper/blob/main/giraf/ENG.md), a lobbying and legislation system.
+These two systems are implemented as separate blockchains that are connected through a relay chain, allowing for the deployment of multiple SLON and GIRAF modules.
+This design provides scalability and allows the system to accommodate a large number of users while also addressing the varying needs of the population.

+The GIRAF component of Slonigiraf utilizes the consensus mechanisms of Polkadot to facilitate agreement on key education skills and teaching methods.
+The SLON module, which also serves as the name of the Slonigiraf cryptocurrency, stores information about diploma validity and tutors reputation.

 ## Appendix 1